GFDRR/rdl-standard/docs/guides/preparation.md

 # Data packaging

-The data structure and packaging of the output as obtained from the data analysts may not always align with the way we want users of the RiskDataLibrary to search and download data.
+The data structure and packaging of the output as obtained from the data analysts may not always align with the way we want users of the **Risk Data Library** to search and download data.

 Datasets shared in risk catalogues (e.g. [Risk Data Library Collection](https://datacatalog.worldbank.org/search/collections/Risk-Data-Library) are provided as individual `RESOURCES`, which should be packed (grouped) according to three main criteria: